Hina-softwareEngineer/Quarter_3_Assignments/Assignment3/differences.md

 When a user runs multiple sub-tasks of multiple-application, then this is called multi-threading.
 By using Multi-threading, we can inscrease the power of CPU by creating many threads in a process at a time.
 Multi-threading also provides the same resources and memory to processes as multi-tasking provides.
 In programming terms ,you can say it Asynchronous Programming.

+Example:

+You are running Visual Studio Code Editor, When you start typing , IntelliSense starts working which help you in code completion, showing syntax errors, indentation and many more.
+These are all threads which are running parallel in this application, on various processors.
+This will optimize your time and memory.